Digital History

 Peer-Reviewed Articles

 An important type of resource for scholars are articles in peer-reviewed journals.
 Scholars will read through many articles.
 Most of those articles cost money to obtain, unless you access them though a school or university.
-The breadth of access to much materials varies tremendously among different schools and universities, but this should still be your first stop if available.
+The breadth of access to materials varies tremendously among different schools and universities, but this should still be your first stop if available.

 If you know the journal and issue number, you can go directly to the journal listing.
 Otherwise, you will need to search for the article via the university library’s search services.
 Many universities offer a simple one-field search interface which will often work by entering in an author and year or title.
 However, if your author has a common name, you may need to add more specific identifiers, such as an exact title, co-author names, publisher, etc.